Tap to get financing

 Lower Interest Rates

-At a time when rates are higher than they’ve been in a while, Fannie Mae Small’s rates have also increased — but not by as much compared to your average bank loan.
+At a time when rates are still higher than they’ve been in a while, Fannie Mae Small’s rates have also increased — but not by as much compared to your average bank loan.
 Many borrowers can lock in a fixed rate for the life of a loan, which can be a huge boon for your property’s financials.

 Higher LTV Allowances